 Her Napa Valley blend of selected vineyards shows better her crafting skill and by experience driven prowess reflecting on Corison’s idea of how a great Cabernet should taste.
 Powerful, yet elegant.

-Daily walking from her home in St. Helena, Corison checks her crop and makes necessary hand touches to the vines.
-During winter, legumes are planted between the rows when more nitrogen needs to be naturally injected into the depleted soil.
+Daily walking from her home in nearby St. Helena, Corison checks her crop and makes necessary hand touches to the vines.
+During winter, legumes are planted between the rows for more nitrogen to be naturally injected into the depleted soil.
 Sustainable pest management instead of spraying pesticides was a smart choice.
 In fact, she has never allowed any chemically manufactured herbicides and pesticides on her plants.

 Nevertheless, she also sources some Gewurtztraminer and each tasting at her cellar is kicked off with this fresh and aromatic white wine starter.

-You will find Corison wines at the most notable Bay Area restaurants but also in London as her fame sailed across the Atlantic.
-We discovered her wonderful 2001 vintage Cabernet Sauvignon at the now three Michelin stared COI in San Francisco assertive of the Corison fan as anyone who “enjoys wine at table and likes to watch wines evolve over time in the bottle”.
-Cathy Corison knows her customer well.
+You will find Corison wines at the most notable Bay Area restaurants but also in London and at Spain’s best restaurant El Cellar de Can Roca.
+Her fame sailed across the Atlantic.
+We first tasted her extraordinary 2001 vintage Kronos Cabernet Sauvignon at the three Michelin starred COI in San Francisco and were caught on her line ever since!

 987 St. Helena Highway, St. Helena CA 94574